 Joint stiffness

 This type of circling is driven by your cat being unable to get comfy.
 Cats will often avoid lying down entirely as they associate it with being uncomfortable.
-If this sounds like your feline, why not try YuMOVE Joint Care for Cats?
-Our scientifically proven supplements use high-strength, natural ingredients to support your cat’s stiff joints.
-Is your cat already on YuMOVE?
-Learn how to get the most from your cat’s joint supplement.

 Boredom

 Obsessive circling can sometimes be accidentally encouraged by pet owners.
-An understimulated cat is likely to become bored.
+An under-stimulated cat is likely to become bored.
 This will compel them to take part in many bizarre behaviours – circling being just one of them!

 Stress

 Stress can also trigger a change in cat behaviour.
-It can be caused by many different things – like illnesses, moving house, a new pet or just new situations in general.
+It can be caused by many different things – such as illnesses, moving house, a new pet or just new situations in general.
 If your cat is feeling nervous or stressed out about something, they may express this angst with pacing or circling.